GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 effect.

-`TIM_Config()` validates the full public configuration, enables the Timer clock gate through `TIM_SetClockState(TIMx, DRIVER_STATUS_ON)`, disables the counter through `TIM_SetOperationState(TIMx, DRIVER_STATUS_OFF)`, reads the configuration-owned registers, stages through the codec, writes only changed `CR1`, `PSC`, and `ARR` images, temporarily clears `CR1.UDIS` for the forced `TIMx_EGR.UG`, restores the final `CR1` image, conditionally clears a generated `TIMx_SR.UIF`, and writes `TIMx_CNT` after the update event only when the requested initial count differs from the post-update counter image.
-The current implementation leaves the counter disabled after configuration; users explicitly start the counter with
+`TIM_Config()` validates the full public configuration, enables the Timer clock gate, stops the counter, temporarily masks an enabled instance NVIC line, and applies counter configuration through a safe stopped DIR/CMS transition.
+It writes the staged `PSC` and `ARR`, then uses `UDIS=0`, `URS=1`, and `EGR.UG` to load buffered values without asserting `UIF` or requesting an interrupt/DMA.
-`TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
+It restores the requested `CR1`, `CNT`, and NVIC state and leaves the counter disabled.
+Users explicitly start it with `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.

-`TIM_Config1MHz()` is a narrow header-local static inline preset wrapper over `TIM_Config()`.
-It takes only `TIMx`, fills a local `tim_config_t` with the fixed 1 MHz default preset values, and then delegates to the normal root configuration path.
-The preset uses @ref `TIMx_DEFAULT_1MHz_PSC`, which assumes a 72 MHz Timer kernel clock.
-It must not duplicate register writes or bypass the update-event latch sequence owned by `TIM_Config()`.
+`TIM_Config1MHz()` is a narrow header-local static inline preset wrapper over `TIM_ConfigTickFrequency()`.
+The latter derives the current APB1 Timer kernel clock, including the STM32 APB prescaler x2 rule, and accepts only exact tick frequencies representable by the 16-bit `PSC`.
+No fixed 72 MHz assumption is made.

 `TIM_DelayUs()` is a blocking polling helper for a dedicated Timer that has already been configured with `TIM_Config1MHz()`.
 It does not create a general delay service and does not use IRQ/NVIC state.
-The helper verifies only that the Timer clock gate is enabled, stops the counter, disables `CR1.ARPE` so the new `ARR` value is immediate, writes `ARR = delayUs - 1`, resets `CNT`, clears `SR.UIF`, and then starts the counter with `CR1.OPM` set and `CR1.UDIS` temporarily clear so `SR.UIF` can be observed.
+The helper verifies that the Timer clock gate is enabled and its active tick is exactly 1 MHz, stops the counter, disables `CR1.ARPE` so the new `ARR` value is immediate, writes `ARR = delayUs - 1`, resets `CNT`, clears `SR.UIF`, and then starts the counter with `CR1.OPM` set and `CR1.UDIS` temporarily clear so `SR.UIF` can be observed.
 It polls `SR.UIF` until the one-pulse update event completes, then stops the counter, restores the original update-event enable state, and clears `SR.UIF`.
+Polling has a bounded timeout and performs the same cleanup on timeout.
 The delay is a minimum blocking delay because software setup, polling, and cleanup can add a small positive overhead.
 The public `uint16_t` input bounds the accepted range to `1U..0xFFFFU`, so the maximum requested delay is `65535 us`.